 SNIM's is dedicated to extraction of iron ore.
-Indeed, SNIM group's exposure to risk so as expectations for profitability objectives are considered as homogeneous.
-Subsidiaries of group, representing independent Cash-Generating Units, are below the quantitative thresholds needed to make a separate presentation of information related to their own operational sector.
+Indeed.
 The analysis of the activity is carried out through geographical zones which constitute the primary level of sector-based information according to standard IFRS 8 "Sector-based investment" for the product of ordinary activities from external clients.
 Other information related to profit and loss, assets and liabilities are not followed by geographical zones.
-The group activity is indeed made integrally in the Islamic Republic of Mauritania.
+The group activity is indeed made integrally outside the Islamic Republic of Mauritania.
 Geographical zones can be identified as follows:

+- China,

+- Algeria,

+- Italy,

+- Japan,

+- Australia,

 - France,

-- Germany,

-- Algeria

-- Belgium,

-- Italy,

 - Other countries member of the European Union,

-- China,

 - Others